 Hank Willis Thomas is a conceptual artist living and working in New York City.
 His work focuses on themes related to perspective identity, commodity, media, and popular culture.
 He often incorporates recognizable icons into his work, many from well-known advertising and branding campaigns.
 On advertising, in an interview with Time, Thomas said, “Part of advertising’s success is based on its ability to reinforce generalizations developed around race, gender and ethnicity which are generally false, but [these generalizations] can sometimes be entertaining, sometimes true, and sometimes horrifying.”

 Thomas sees cultural disconnects everywhere in day-to-day living particularly as it relates to race (a figment of our imagination).
-In a recent review of Question Bridge, a collaborative transmedia project, Holland Cotter wrote in the New York Times, “…he has been particularly astute in examining the workings of what W. E. B. Du Bois called double consciousness, the condition in which people see themselves reflected, often negatively, in the view of others and end up molding their lives to confirm that view.”
+In a 2013 review of Question Bridge, a collaborative transmedia project, Holland Cotter wrote in the New York Times, “…he has been particularly astute in examining the workings of what W. E. B. Du Bois called double consciousness, the condition in which people see themselves reflected, often negatively, in the view of others and end up molding their lives to confirm that view.”
 In this way, his work has gone beyond just making art, to examining and exposing deeper divides in our culture.